passle/passle-sync-wordpress/docs/classes/Passle/PassleSync/Models/PassleTag.md

 ### url

-The URL of the link.
+The link to view posts associated with the tag.

 ```php
 public string $url